The relative frequency between two continuous-state branching processes with immigration and their genealogy: Notations and prerequisites

 These processes have a biological interpretation: they are related to the genealogy of a population (in a generalized Wright-Fisher model) and they are moment duals to frequency processes, which are the solutions to the following class of SDE's:

-where $B=\{B_t:t\geq0\}$ is a Brownian motion and $N(ds,dy,d\theta)$ is a Poisson random measure with state-space $\R^+\times [0,1]\times [0,1]$ and intensity measure $dt\times \Lambda(dy)y^{-2}\times d\theta$.
-They are called frequency processes because they arise as scaling limits of the frequency of individuals of a certain type in a generalized Wright-Fisher model.
+where $B=\{B_t:t\geq0\}$ is a Brownian motion and $\tilde{N}(ds,dy,d\theta)$ is a compensated Poisson random measure with state-space $\R^+\times [0,1]\times [0,1]$ and intensity measure $dt\times \Lambda(dy)y^{-2}\times d\theta$.
+The existence and uniqueness of a strong solution to this SDE can be consulted in \cite{DL} and its lookdown construction in \cite{D-K1}.
+The solutions are called frequency processes because they arise as scaling limits of the frequency of individuals of a certain type in a generalized Wright-Fisher model.
 In light of these facts, moment duality relates the genealogy of a population with the evolution of its genetic profile.
 To say that $R$ and $N$ are moment duals is equivalent to saying that for all $x\in[0,1]$, $n\in \N$ and $t>0$

 Frequency processes are moment duals of block counting processes of coalescent processes.
 The simplest example is the duality between the Wright-Fisher diffusion and the Kingman coalescent \cite{Kingman}, which was extended in many directions (e.g. to include selection \cite{KN}).
 Indeed, many evolutionary forces rule the fate of populations and the shape of their genealogies; which can be included in a generalized Wright-Fisher model, and can lead to generalizations of coalescents and frequency processes.
-In many cases, the duality property holds.
+In many cases, the duality property holds, this is the case of models including mutation, varying population size, geographic structure, latency, etc. However, moment duality does not always work, the most (in)famous example is selection that change signs, which could be a model for a population adapted to winter competing with one adapted to summer.
 We refer to \cite{Nat} for further insight in coalescent theory, and to \cite{JK} for an introduction to moment duality.

-\section{Frequency and total size of a two population processes.}
+\section{Frequency and total size of a two population processes}

 In this section we will consider two independent CBI's as a model for two subpopulations of different types.
 We are interested in describing the total size of the population and the associated frequency process.